plisker/coupons/README.md

 If you do not have Homebrew installed, follow the instructions on [its website](https://brew.sh/ "Homebrew").

 ### Splinter
-To install the splinter library to Python, use pip by running `sudo pip install splinter`.
-You may have to enter your password.
+To install the splinter library to Python, use pip by running `pip install splinter`.

+### Six
+I am temporarily also using `six` for compatibility across different versions of Python.
+Please install with `pip install six`.
+I intend to remove this dependency in the future and deprecate Python 2.

 ## Use and Debugging
 ### <a name="use"></a>Running the Script